bressler1995/TOPS-Website-Front-End/readme.md

 #### In Person Columns

-When editing **inperson.csv**, you will find mostly the same columns as **virtual.csv**.
-You will however find these additional columns:
+When editing **inperson.csv**, you will find mostly the same columns as **virtual.csv* with the exception of the columns listed below.

+Please note that formatting for the examples provided are suggestions and are not strictly required.
+However, it is recommended to keep entries consistent.

 - location (Location)
   - The location of the workshop.
   - This includes the city name and the venue name.
-An example of this is "Moscone Center, San Francisco, CA".
+An example of this is **"Moscone Center, San Francisco, CA"**.
 - moreinfo (More Info)
-  - Label for your more info / registration link, i.e Learn More or Register Now.
+  - Label for your more info / registration link, i.e **Learn More** or **Register Now**.
 - moreinfo_link (More Info Link)
   - A link to your registration page or information.